 Our governance model is embodied in a binding partnership agreement in which the partners have put aside institutional and disciplinary boundaries to create a coherent group of physicists, chemists, bio-scientists and engineers, who share resources, and work together to provide an ideal interdisciplinary training environment for young researchers.
 The agreement is administered by a Board comprising some of New Zealand’s leading experts in research management, intellectual property and technology transfer, supported by an International Science Advisory Board of some of the world’s most eminent physical scientists.
-The MacDiarmid Institute is led by its Director, and two Deputy Directors.
+The MacDiarmid Institute is led by its two Co-Directors and two Deputy Directors.
 Dr Geoff Willmott is responsible for encouraging and fostering commercialisation of MacDiarmid Institute science to ensure the beneﬁts of research are available to those who can put them to productive use, and that our members gain expertise in commercial analysis of their research.
 Dr Franck Natali is responsible for stakeholder engagement and outreach.
 The Director is supported in his decision-making by the Science Executive, which represents the MacDiarmid Institute’s scientiﬁc cohort, and the expertise of an International Science Advisory Board (IAB) which comprises some of the world’s leading scientists in the ﬁelds of research represented by the Institute.
 The MacDiarmid Institute Board, under the Chairmanship of Paul Atkins, is responsible for the wider governance of the Institute.

 Dr Franck Natali School of Chemical and Physical Sciences Victoria University of Wellington PO Box 600 Wellington 6140 Phone:+64 4 463 5809 Email: email@example.com